-Q. Ensure the Table 2 and Figure 3 clearances and distances are maintained.
+Ensure the Table 2 and Figure 3 clearances and distances are maintained.
 Ensure that the hearth and flooring under and in front of the hearth are made of fully non-combustible materials, not just a non-combustible floor covering.
-When the hearth installation is complete, if the chimney complete and is not continuing through a roof or structure, you are ready to install the exterior finish.
-If the chimney will be continuing through a roof or structure proceed to Paragraphs 4.0 and 4.1 before beginning the finish application.

 If installing a mantel and side trim, particularly if it is wood or other combustible materials, ensure the minimum distances shown in Table 2 and Figure 3 are met.